 My name is Dale Sharkey and I’ve been involved in miles & points since 2010.
 When I met my future wife, we discovered we both had a desire to travel internationally.
 I traveled extensively for my first job out of college in the United States.
 And being 6’3’’, sitting in an economy seat for up to 5 hours could get very uncomfortable for me.
 I realized for us to travel overseas, I’d have to fly Business Class or higher!

-The first credit card sign-up bonus I convinced my wife we should get was the Citi American Airlines Executive card, which at the time offered 100,000 American Airlines miles after spending $10,000 in the first 12 months of having the card, which is no longer available.
+The first credit card sign-up bonus I convinced my wife we should get was the Citi® / AAdvantage® Executive World Elite™ Mastercard®, which at the time offered 100,000 American Airlines miles after spending $10,000 in the first 12 months of having the card, which is no longer available.
 (Current bonus is 50,000 American Airlines bonus miles after spending $5,000 in the first 3 months.)

 My wife and I each signed up for one, met the minimum spend by putting all of our expenses on the card (making sure we always paid it off each month).
 Once we earned the sign-up bonus and additional miles, we decided to book round-trip Business Class flights from the US to Thailand on Cathay Pacific for New Year’s 2012.